 The gospel Jesus brought to mankind is the "good news" of the Kingdom of God—and that Kingdom is dual.
 It is not only the ruling government that Christ will establish on earth when He returns, but it is also the Family of God—the God Kingdom composed of the spirit members of the God Family.
 Jesus taught that humans can be "born" into the Family, or Kingdom, of God (John 3:3-8).

 There are only two full members in the God Family or Kingdom at the present time—God the Father and Jesus Christ, the firstborn Son.
-Spirit-begotten Christians are likewise a part of that Family, just as a fetus is a part of a human family, but they will not be born into the Family of God until they are likewise composed of spirit, through being resurrected (or changed, if they are still alive when Jesus Christ returns to establish His Kingdom on earth; see I Corinthians 15:50-52; I Thessalonians 4:14-17).
+Christians are likewise a part of that Family, though not complete until they are likewise composed of spirit, through being resurrected (or changed, if they are still alive when Jesus Christ returns to establish His Kingdom on earth; see I Corinthians 15:50-52; I Thessalonians 4:14-17).

 This, then, is why God has provided a way for the separation between Himself and man to be removed through the atoning sacrifice of His firstborn Son.
 God is creating man in His image and likeness (Genesis 1:26).
 The death penalty incurred by the sins of mankind had to be paid to make possible God's great purpose of bringing many sons to glory.
 Without the removal of the defilement of sin, God the Father could not walk in agreement with His children.